augustlee2000/BScouting-AK4/Evaluation/MC/README.md

 Used to find the 10%, 1%, and .1% misidentification rate of the current b-tagger

 # ROC_Curve.png
-Gen Match Jets to Gen Jets and finds the ROC curve for teh current b-tagger produces ROC_Curve.png (Graphs need to made pretty for publication)
+Gen Match Jets to Gen Jets and finds the ROC curve for the current b-tagger produces ROC_Curve.png (Graphs need to made pretty for publication)